 technique pair covering current technqiue.

-To access the genomic locations of all the genes, you can extract the
+Similarly, to access the genomic locations of all the genes and

 rowRanges(TranscriptOmics)